 Living a self-sufficient lifestyle is only possible if debts are out of the picture and a bit of money is saved for emergencies.
 This ensures that you don’t have to worry when the going gets tough.
 Dave Ramsey’s Total Money Makeover was a huge blessing in our life.
 We would never have been able to save for our dream homestead if we hadn’t followed his plan to get out of debt.
 Be prepared: This is a long-term goal–no instant gratification here!

 Eating good food is essential for health, and you’ll need good health for the physical and mental demands of starting a homestead.
 But good food can be expensive.
-Here are my tips for affording good food without going broke.
+My weekly meal planning system will help you afford good food without going broke.

 Starting a new homestead can seem overwhelming, but it can be done, even on a busy schedule with a tight budget.
 Start small, enjoy the learning process, and celebrate the small successes.
 You’ll have a productive homestead in no time!